jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 In case of problems, try Intel® Driver & Support Assistant (Intel® DSA), <https://www.intel.co.uk/content/www/uk/en/support/detect.html>.

+The flowblade GUI is available with `sudo apt-get install flowblade`.

 ### xfce4 & rdp

 xfce4 can also be made available with